reidreadreed/website/README.md

 # website
-Links to my important things
+Links to my music

+Information on my shows

+Connections to Social Media